dontna/SaintsRow2-FOV-Changer/README.md

 # SaintsRow2-FOV-Changer
 A Python script that allows you to set a custom FOV in Saints Row 2 PC

+# Update
+The script can now handle three-digit FOV values, meaning you can set your FOV to anything between 1 and 999.
+Realistically the "limit" is 180, because after that your FOV can become unstable and glitchy; but feel free to use any values you want.

 # What does it do?
 The script modifies the 'custom.vpp_pc' file to allow you to set a custom [Field Of View](https://en.wikipedia.org/wiki/Field_of_view_in_video_games) or FOV for short.
 This is usually useful for people who play on resolutions not natively supported by the game such as 3440x1440, however anyone can get use from this.